bexcite/ptudes-lab/README.rst

 This is a playground of various experiments with SLAM, mapping and visualization of lidar point clouds.

 It's heavily using and relying on Ouster sensor lidar data using Ouster SDK, datasets that contain Ouster lidar data and lidar odometry poses from `KISS-ICP`_ package.
+Everything works for multi Python (3.8 - 3.11) and multi OS (Linux, MacOS, Windows).

 Table of contents: